Wende Museum: Organizational history

-The Wende Museum was founded in 2002 by Justinian Jampol, a native of Los Angeles and scholar of modern European history.
+The Wende was founded in 2002 by Justinian Jampol, a native of Los Angeles and scholar of modern European history.

 The museum was housed for more than a decade in an office park.
-In November 2012, the City Council of Culver City voted unanimously to approve a 75-year lease of the former United States National Guard Armory building on Culver Boulevard as the permanent location of the Wende Museum.
-The Armory building was originally constructed in 1949 as the Cold War began to escalate, and was decommissioned in March 2011.
-Following renovations, the Wende Museum opened to the public at the Armory site in November 2017, designed in a spirit of transparency.
+In November 2012, the City Council of Culver City approved a 75-year lease of the former United States National Guard Armory building on Culver Boulevard as the museum's permanent location.
+The Armory building was constructed in 1949 and decommissioned in March 2011.
+Following renovations, the Wende opened to the public at the site in November 2017.

+The site has since been developed into a campus that includes exhibition galleries, outdoor installations, gardens, and the Wende Museum's Community Center.

-The Wende's one-acre campus includes the Wende Museum, gardens, and Glorya Kaufman Community Center.
-In the garden is a former East German guardhouse that once monitored and controlled access to the Allgemeiner Deutscher Nachrichtendienst (ADN), the state-run, monopoly news agency of the German Democratic Republic.
-The guardhouse now plays host to installations that explore how a site of control can be reimagined by contemporary artists as a tool for critically examining our contemporary relationship to open communication and state power.
+The Wende's one-acre campus includes the museum, gardens, and community spaces.
+In the garden is a former East German guardhouse that once controlled access to the Allgemeiner Deutscher Nachrichtendienst (ADN), the state news agency of the German Democratic Republic.
+The guardhouse now hosts contemporary art installations.

+Education and access

+The Wende provides educational programs for students, researchers, and the public, including school tours, workshops, lectures, and collaborative projects.
+Its collections are accessible onsite and through digital resources.

+The museum also operates training initiatives for young people from underserved communities in Los Angeles, offering experience with museum collections and arts programming through partnerships with schools and community organizations.